ChannelFinder/ChannelFinderService/src/site/sphinx/api.rst

 **.../properties/<name>**

-Method: PUT     Payload: :ref:`pay-single-prop`     Required Role: :ref`role-property-mod`
+Method: PUT     Payload: :ref:`pay-single-prop`     Required Role: :ref:`role-property-mod`

 Create or completely replace the existing property name with the payload data.
 If the payload contains an embedded <channels> list, the property is added to all channels in that list.
 In this case, the value for